joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Organizational values frameworks

 Organizational values frameworks are sets of principles or guidelines that organizations use to establish their core values and ethical principles.
-These frameworks provide a foundation for organizational culture, decision-making, and behavior, and help to ensure that employees and stakeholders are aligned with the organization's mission and vision.

 Some common organizational values frameworks:

-* Code of ethics and code of conduct: These frameworks outline the ethical principles and conduct principles that employees and stakeholders are expected to uphold.
-These must provide a clear set of guidelines for behavior, expectations, escalations, and consquences.
+* Code of ethics and code of conduct: These frameworks outline ethical principles and conduct principles that people are expected to uphold.
+These codes provide clear guidelines for behavior, expectations, escalations, and consquences.

-* The membership values framework and leadership values framework: These frameworks defines the values and behaviors that are expected of members and leaders of the organization.
-Examples are collaboration, innovation, or excellence.
-It helps to shape organizational culture, ensure that people are modeling the organization's values, and promote accountability and transparency.
+* The membership values framework and leadership values framework: These frameworks define the values and behaviors that are expected of members and leaders of the organization.
+Typical examples involve collaboration, innovation, and excellence.
+These frameworks ensure that people are modeling the organization's values, and also increase accountability and transparency.

-* The diversity, equity, inclusion, belonging (DEIB) framework: This framework focuses on promoting diversity, equity, and inclusion within the organization.
-It includes principles such as respect, fairness, and inclusivity, and helps to ensure that the organization is creating a welcoming and supportive environment for all employees and stakeholders.
+* The diversity, equity, inclusion, belonging (DEIB) framework: This framework typically includes principles such as respect, fairness, and participation.
+This helps ensure that the organization creates a welcoming supportive environment for everyone.

 To effectively implement organizational values frameworks, organizations should involve employees and stakeholders in the process of defining and refining the frameworks.
 They should also ensure that the frameworks are aligned with the organization's mission and vision, and that they are communicated clearly and consistently throughout the organization.
-Additionally, organizations should regularly evaluate and update their values frameworks to ensure that they remain relevant and effective over time.
+Additionally, organizations should regularly evaluate and update their values frameworks to ensure they are relevant and effective.

 ## Code of conduct

 A code of conduct is a set of guidelines that outlines the standards of behavior and ethical principles that individuals or organizations are expected to follow.
-It provides a framework for decision-making and helps ensure that everyone within the organization is aware of their responsibilities and expectations.
+It helps ensure that everyone involved is aware of their responsibilities.
 A code of conduct can apply to a range of different areas, such as workplace behavior, professional conduct, or community standards.

-The specific content of a code of conduct will depend on the context in which it is being used, but it typically includes:
+A code of conduct typically includes:

 * Core values and principles: A code of conduct often begins with a statement of the core values and ethical principles that the organization or community is committed to upholding.
 These might include honesty, integrity, respect, and fairness.

 * Prohibited conduct: The code of conduct should clearly identify the behaviors that are not acceptable within the organization or community.
 This might include harassment, discrimination, dishonesty, or other forms of misconduct.

-* Reporting and accountability: The code of conduct should include guidelines for reporting and addressing violations of the code.
+* Reporting, accountability, and dispute resolution: The code of conduct should include guidelines for reporting and addressing violations of the code.
 This might include information on who to report to, how to make a report, and the consequences for violating the code.

 * Training and education: To ensure that everyone within the organization or community is aware of the code of conduct and understands their responsibilities, it may be necessary to provide training and education on the code.

 * Ongoing review and updates: A code of conduct should be periodically reviewed and updated to ensure that it remains relevant and effective in guiding behavior and decision-making.

-A code of conduct can be a valuable tool for promoting ethical behavior and ensuring that everyone within the organization or community is aware of their responsibilities.
-It can also provide a framework for resolving disputes and addressing violations of the code.
-By establishing clear expectations for behavior and promoting a culture of accountability and responsibility, a code of conduct can help promote a positive and productive environment for all.
+By establishing clear expectations for behavior, and promoting accountability and responsibility, a code of conduct can help promote a positive and productive environment for all.

 ## Code of ethics

 A code of ethics is a set of principles or guidelines that outlines the ethical standards and behaviors expected of individuals or organizations in a particular profession or industry.
-It is designed to help promote and maintain ethical behavior, integrity, and professionalism among members of the profession or organization.
+It is designed to maintain ethical behavior, integrity, and professionalism.

 A code of ethics typically includes the following elements: